The Local Lifting Property, Property FD, and stability of approximate representations: New examples of (L)LP groups

 RAAGs play a fundamental role in group theory and geometry, thanks to the fact that they contain all virtually compact special groups \cite{Haglund:2008aa}; this is essential in the proof of the virtual fibering conjecture for hyperbolic $3$-manifolds \cite{Wise:2021aa, Agol:2013aa}.
 We refer the reader to \cite{charney:intro} for an introduction.

 \begin{example} A graph is \emph{chordal} if every cycle of length at least $4$ admits a chord.
-Then Servatius-Droms-Servatius \cite[Theorem 2]{Servatius:1989aa} show that the defining graph of a RAAG $\Gamma$ is chordal if and only if the derived subgroup $\Gamma'$ is free, in which case $\Gamma$ has the LP by Corollary \ref{derived cor}. \end{example}
+Then Servatius--Droms--Servatius \cite[Theorem 2]{Servatius:1989aa} show that the defining graph of a RAAG $\Gamma$ is chordal if and only if the derived subgroup $\Gamma'$ is free, in which case $\Gamma$ has the LP by Corollary \ref{derived cor}. \end{example}

 \begin{remark} A closely related class is that of \emph{right-angled Coxeter groups} (RACG).
 This is defined similarly to a RAAG, with the added relations that the vertex generators have order $2$.
 RACGs on chordal graphs are also LP, but for an easier reason: they are virtually free.
 Indeed, the argument for RAAGS \cite[Theorem 2]{Servatius:1989aa} goes through verbatim to show that a RACG on a chordal graph has free derived subgroup; in this case the abelianization is generated by elements of order $2$, hence the derived subgroup has finite index. \end{remark}